I Ran (So Far Away): Single release and legacy

 The band toured the United States extensively to promote the single, supporting Squeeze on their 1982 tour.
 As well as reaching number 9 on the Billboard Hot 100, "I Ran" peaked at number 3 on the Top Tracks chart and number 8 on the Hot Dance Club Play chart.
 Subsequently, the album reached number 10 on the Billboard 200.

-In the VH1 special 100 Greatest Songs of the '80s, "I Ran" was listed at No. 55 on the countdown, while on the VH1 special 100 Greatest One-Hit Wonders of the 80s, the song was listed at No. 2.

-Although considered a 1980s new wave classic, the song experienced something of a revival in 2002 as the signature theme for the video game Grand Theft Auto: Vice City, being played during the game's television commercials and during gameplay as one of the songs in the playlist for radio station Wave 103.
+American pop-punk band Bowling for Soup recorded a cover of the song as a bonus track for the 2003 re-release of their album Drunk Enough to Dance.
+This version served as the theme song for DIC Entertainment's dub of the anime Saint Seiya (renamed Knights of the Zodiac).